 Yes.
-Both the 1 series and the 2 series are calculus-based; the 2 series uses more advanced calculus than the 1 series.
+Both the 1-series and the 2-series are calculus-based; the 2-series uses more advanced calculus than the 1- series.

 Click here to see our course descriptions.

 The 1 series is aimed towards biology and other life sciences.
 The 2 series is aimed towards physical sciences and engineering.
-Check with your major dept. to see whether or not the 1 and/or 2 series is accepted for your major/specialization and to find out what series they expect/recommend that you to take.
+Check with your major department to see whether or not the 1 and/or 2 series is accepted for your major/specialization and to find out what series they expect/recommend that you take.

-Yes.
-Though topics are similar in the 1 and 2 series, the courses are at different levels and are aimed at different areas, making them unique enough that students are able to receive credit for both.
+Though topics are similar in the 1 and 2 series, the courses are at different levels and are aimed at different areas, making them unique enough that students are able to receive full credit for both.

 Each Physics 1 and 2 series lecture/lab can be taken once for credit.
 If you earn a D/F the campus may allow you to repeat the course (see the campus repeat policy for more information).